Top Chef: Houston: Production

 Filming in Houston covered roughly five weeks, beginning in late September 2021 and completing at the end of October.
 The same COVID-19 protocols used for Top Chef: Portland remained in effect, requiring frequent tests for the coronavirus and masks to be worn by production staff.
 The campaign to promote Houston as the next location for Top Chef was led by Houston First, who showed off the city to Magical Elves Productions and helped scout for potential sites to highlight during the season.
 The set for the show was constructed at the NRG Arena.
 Filming for the final two episodes in Tucson was completed in November 2021, with Visit Tucson offering US$750,000 to cover production and relocation costs.

 Contestants

-Fifteen chefs were selected to compete in Top Chef: Houston.
-One contestant, Jackson Kalb, was notable for contracting COVID-19 a few weeks before the show began filming.
+Fifteen chefs competed in Top Chef: Houston.
+Jackson Kalb was notable for contracting COVID-19 a few weeks before the show began filming.
 While Kalb did not lose his spot among the cast, he ended up having to compete without his sense of taste or smell.

 Buddha Lo returned to compete in Top Chef: World All-Stars.